 Finding the Perfect Brussels Griffon

-Brussels Griffon puppies for sale can cost between $800-$1000 depending on which breeder you choose.
+Brussels Griffon puppies for sale can run you between $800-$1000, depending on the breeder you choose.

-Teacup Brussels Griffon Puppies for sale will cost around the same price.
-Teacup Brussels Griffons are categorized as smaller versions of the common Brussels Griffons.
+Teacup Brussels Griffon puppies for sale will cost you about the same price.
+Teacup Brussels Griffons are just smaller versions of the more common Brussels Griffon.

 Brussels Griffon Rescue and Adoption

-You can also reach out to your local rescue or shelter and ask if they have any Brussels Griffon or Brussels Griffon mixes available for adoption.
+You can also reach out to your local rescue organization or animal shelter and ask if they have any Brussels Griffons or related mixes available for adoption.
 If not, you can always put your name on a list so that when one comes in, you’re the first one they call!

 Brussels Griffon Breeders

-To find Brussels Griffon puppies for sale, you can look at the American Kennel Club website or the American Brussels Griffon Club.
-Both sites have information about the breed as well as information on breeders based on location.
+To find Brussels Griffon puppies for sale, you can check the American Kennel Club website or the American Brussels Griffon Club.
+Both sites have information about the breed, as well as information on related breeders based on their location.

 A Final Word about the Brussels Griffon Temperament

-Star Wars fans will get a kick out of the Brussels Griffon Ewok resemblance.
-But even if you aren’t a Star Wars fan, this feisty, loyal breed is a great companion.
+Star Wars fans will get a kick out of the Brussels Griffon’s Ewok-like resemblance.
+But even if you aren’t a Star Wars fan, this feisty, loyal breed still makes for a great companion.